-The classic late 1970s early 1980s TV drama on police bikes, CHiPs, is about to get a big screen reboot in the shape of a very silly comedy starring Michael Peña (Ant-Man) and Dax Shepard (Employee Of The Month).
-In a surprise twist Dax is also the director and writer of the film, continuing on from similar setups for his earlier, lesser known films, Brother’s Justice and Hit and Run.
+The classic late 1970s early 1980s TV drama on police bikes, CHiPs, had its big screen reboot release earlier in 2017 in the shape of a very silly comedy starring Michael Peña (Ant-Man) and Dax Shepard (Employee Of The Month).
+In a surprise twist Dax is also the director and writer of the film, continuing on from similar setups for his earlier, lesser known films, Brother’s Justice and Hit And Run.

-It’s obviously not going to be in anyone’s best films of 2017 list, but it’s one of the next daft comedies to hit the big screen, following on from Fist Fight, which is out a couple of weeks earlier in the UK.
+It’s obviously not going to be in anyone’s best films of 2017 list, but it’s one of the next daft comedies planned for DVD, Blu-ray and digital download, following on from Fist Fight, which was out in cinemas a couple of weeks earlier than CHiPs in the UK.
 For anyone that still remembers the original TV series, you should be warned that the movie adaptation has only a passing resemblance, but you can see it a little for yourself in the trailer at the bottom of the page.

-The CHiPs (2017) UK release date is scheduled for Friday the 24th March 2017, which coincides with its arrival at cinemas in the US, so you won’t get to read a review before it comes out on this side of the pond.
-It’ll have competition from big budget sci-fi horror, Life, and the Power Rangers reboot, which are all out on the same weekend in the UK.
+The CHiPs (2017) UK release date was on Friday the 24th March 2017, which coincided with its arrival at cinemas in the US.
+It had competition from big budget sci-fi horror, Life, and the Power Rangers reboot, which were all out on the same weekend in the UK.